LGN520/farreach-public/ycsb-implementation.md

 				- TODO: Launch netcache for experiment 2 with 128 servers before demo
 			* TODO: Run experiment 3
 				- TODO: Use loading phase to pre-load 100M records into 2 storage servers (w/ workload_mode=1)
+			* TODO: Launch nocache for experiment 2 with 128 servers
 		* Coding
 			* TODO: Finish TraceReplay workload

 - 10.20 (Thursday)
 	+ Siyuan
+		+ TODO: Test correctness of farreach P4 under 1M records
+			* TODO: Port 3/0 is always DWN
+			* TODO: Server's NIC RX errors (maybe due to incorrect ipv4 checksum re-calculated by Tofino)
+				- TODO: Use crc16 instead of csum16 for USE_BFSDE920
+				- TODO: Try 1 client + 1 server
+				- TODO: Try a simple P4 program to forward packets directly between the client and server
+				- TODO: Try to enable UDP checksum
-		+ TODO: Test dynamic workload performnace of FarReach
+		+ TODO: Test dynamic workload performnace of FarReach under 100M records (TODO: re-run keydump)
 			* NOTE: as our cache hit latency 30~40 us is lower than NetCache 5 us due to testbed difference, we need more client threads to saturate the system
 			* TODO: Disk bottleneck (still 2 logical servers): <20 MQPS with in-memory KVS instead of RocksDB
 				- Thpt under 256*2 logical clients: TODO MQPS